mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Memory instructions load from or store to memory.
 A load instruction has a destination register that it loads into, and a source register where the address comes from.
-A store instruction has a source register where the address comes from, and another source register where the data comes from.
+A store instruction has a source register where the address comes from, and another source register where the data come from.

 ==== Branch and Jump Instructions